murp9702/mealsForMiles/src/pages/pricing/index.md

 pricing:
   description: >-
     All our services are customizable to fit your needs.
 Please contact us if you are looking for a service that you do not see on our website.
+We may be able to help!
   heading: Custom Freeze-Dried Meals
   plans:
     - description: 'We develop custom recipes to meet your dietary needs and preferences. '
       items:
         - A one time fee per recipe
-        - Recipe development required for Hike Box and Zero Day packages
         - Samples of your meal are sent to you for your approval
-        - Recipes are kept on file so you can use it for every adventure!
+        - >-
+          Recipes are sent to you with Macro information and ingredient sourcing information
       plan: 'Recipe Development '
       price: $30.00
     - description: 'Have your own recipe but need the ingredients? '